How to Decide if You're Ready to Buy a Home: Checklist

 Your Work History

-___Has you income fluctuated during the last two years?
-Why?
+- Has your income fluctuated during the last two years?
+If so, why?

 Your Credit History

 Do you pay your bills on time?
 Do you carry large balances on your credit cards?
 Have you ever defaulted on a loan (including your student loans)?
 Have you requested copies of your credit report directly from Equifax, TransUnion, and Experian (formerly known as TRW), that collect data lenders depend on?
 The following are questions you should considered:

 - You can dispute any debt on your credit report that is inaccurate.

 - If you have existing loans, are your payments current?

 - When will any long-term loans be paid off?